 Just north of Merry Edwards at the corner of Highway 116 and Graton Road is the Dutton Goldfield tasting room.
 The focus at Dutton Goldfield is Pinot Noir and Chardonnay.
 They produce small case allotments of single-vineyard Pinot Noir and Chardonnay from various prime vineyards in Sonoma Country as well as a Pinot Noir and Chardonnay from their Dutton Ranch property.
-The Dutton Ranch encompasses several small vineyards throughout the Green Valley AVA.
-The Dutton Goldfield Pinot Noirs are consistently ranked among the best Pinots in California.
-They also produce a small amount of Zinfandel and Syrah.
+Dutton Goldfield is a small winery growing quality grapes and making great wines.
+They are doing this to year after year.

 Tasting room open Open daily from 10am to 4:30pm